DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 Click on `Back to canvas` to return to the main workflow.
 We've one more node to configure - `Send a text message`.
 Click on it to open its configuration.
-For this node, we have to create a new credential (from the credential drop-down menu) and populate the access token we've got from our Telegram chat.
+For this node, we have to create a new credential (from the credential drop-down menu) and populate the access (API) token we've got from our Telegram chat.
 Upon clicking `Save`, you should get a confirmation that the connection was tested successfully. close the credential dialog (X).
 In the main `Send a text message` node settings window, set the value for the Chat ID that we've extracted earlier.
 Click on